WurstCommander/Win10AppRemove/README.md

   This will restore the default state of all Windows 10 apps.

 - Get all app packagesnames use the follwing command:  ```Get-AppxPackage -AllUsers | Select Name, PackageFullNameshell:appsfolder```

+## Changelog 1.35

+- Minor updates to the readme

 ## Changelog 1.34